 Queries are one of the most powerful features Kapiche has to offer.
-With queries, you can find almost anything you want to see from your data.
+With queries, you can find almost anything you want to see from your data and save them as themes.

 Below, you'll find our video and written guides that walk you through everything you need to know about how to use and get the most out of your Kapiche queries!